Independence Hall in Philadelphia

 Andy Warhol Marilyn pop art at the Cleveland Museum of Art

-Equally as impressive as The Cincinnati Art Museum is The Cleveland Art Museum.
 The expansive museum includes over 45,000 works spanning 6000 years.
 Highlights of the collection include European Paintings and Sculpture from 1500 to 1800, a contemporary art exhibit featuring works from 60’s icons like Andy Warhol, and a renowned Greek and Roman collection which features iconic bronze sculptures including Apollo the Python-Slayer from 350 BC attributed to Praxiteles, as well as painted vases from Archaic, Classical, and late Classical periods.
-Also of interest is the incredible Textile collection which includes over 4000 textiles from 62 countries, dating from 2000 BC to the present.
+I also loved exploring the Textile collection which includes over 4000 textiles from 62 countries, dating from 2000 BC to the present.

 4. Smithsonian Museum of American History